 9. The Warren Buffett Way – Robert G. Hagstrom

-Warren Buffett, one of the largest investors in the world, constantly in the top 10 richest people in the world list: to date his investment fund, founded in 1956 with a capital of 105,000 dollars, manages over 142 billion dollars, earning the title of one of the most profitable funds.
+Warren Buffett, one of the largest investors in the world, consistently on the top 10 richest people in the world list: till date his investment fund, founded in 1956 with a capital of 105,000 dollars, manages over 142 billion dollars, earning the title of one of the most profitable funds.

 In this book, the author outlines the “Buffett method”, examining in detail his private life, his professional background, his greatest financial successes, the psychology behind financial decisions, and the 12 paradigms underlying his work philosophy.